mcmah309/rust_core/README.md

 rust_core's primary goal is to bring Rust's features and ergonomics to Dart.

 To accomplish this, Rust's functionalities are carefully adapted to Dart's paradigms, focusing on a smooth idiomatic language-compatible integration.
-The result is developers now have access powerful tools previously only available to Rust developers and developer using both languages has a seamless experience.
+The result is developers now have access to powerful tools previously only available to Rust developers.

 True to the Rust philosophy, rust_core strives to bring reliability and performance in every feature.
 Every feature is robustly tested.
 Over 500 meaningful test suites and counting.